david-bol12/Flashcard-App/README.md

 - Topics are collections containing Flashcard Sets or other Topics
 - Flashcard Sets are collections containing Flashcards

-  <b>Types are saved as integers to make them easy to index on Menu Screen</b>
+  `Types are saved as integers to make them easy to index on Menu Screen

 ### Creating a Topic